Quantum set theory: quantum conditionals and order of observable: Conclusion

 \section{Conclusion}

 In quantum logic, there are at least three candidates for conditional operation, called the Sasaki conditional, the contrapositive Sasaki conditional, and the relevance conditional.
 In this study, we have attempted to develop a quantum set theory based on quantum logics with those three conditionals, each of which defines a different quantum logical truth value assignment.
 In a previous study \cite{21QTD}, we showed that those three models satisfy the transfer principle of the same form to determine the quantum logical truth values of theorems of the ZFC set theory.
 In this study, we have explored the structures of the models' internal reals.
 We have shown that the truth values of their equality are the same for those models.
 Interestingly, however, we have revealed that the order relation between them significantly depends on the underlying conditionals.
 In particular, we have completely characterized the experimental meanings of those order relations in terms of joint probability obtained by the successive projective measurements of two arbitrary observables.
-Those characterizations clearly show their individual features and will play a fundamental role in future applications of quantum set theory to quantum physics.
+Those characterizations clearly show their individual features with symmetry between the Sasaki and the contrapositive Sasaki conditionals, in contrast to the majority view that favors the Sasaki conditional.
+Furthermore, the relevance conditional has meaning as a conjunction of both the Sasaki conditional and the contrapositive Sasaki conditional, and as a result achieves self-symmetry.